 Approved tax agent status gives a person authority to prepare and submit trading accounts and related computations and tax returns for third parties.

 With an 'all communications' authority in place, it also allows them to enter into direct communication with Revenue Jersey in relation to the tax affairs of their clients.

 You must be a member of a relevant professional chartered institute, eg chartered accountant, chartered certified accountant, or chartered tax adviser.

 Alternatively, you may be considered:

-- where they are a member of a relevant professional body and can demonstrate a sound knowledge of the Jersey Income Tax Law and its practice
+- where you are a member of a relevant professional body and can demonstrate a sound knowledge of Jersey Tax Law and its practice

-- although unqualified they can demonstrate over 10 years experience of Jersey tax, gained with a professional firm, and the quality and breadth of their work, sound knowledge of the Income Tax (Jersey) Law 1961 and knowledge of its practice is known to the Comptroller’s staff
+- although unqualified you can demonstrate over 10 years experience of Jersey tax, gained with a professional firm, and the quality and breadth of your work, sound knowledge of the Income Tax (Jersey) Law 1961 and knowledge of its practice is known to the Comptroller’s staff

 You must write with evidence of your qualifications, professional membership or experience to Revenue Jersey.

 The Comptroller is entrusted with the administration of the law under Article 6 of the Income Tax (Jersey) Law 1961.